UVVM/UVVM_3_BETA/doc/source/vvc_framework.rst

 Note that SBI_VVC must handle both read and write accesses, but never simultaneously and always in the given order.

 Multi-channel VVCs may be implemented in many different ways - depending on your preferences and priorities.
-Some examples:

-    #. | **As unique VVC implementation**
-       | Unique VVCs may be used in order to omit the channel input, e.g. UART RX VVC and UART TX VVC.
-UART TX VVC would only
-         contain TX specific BFM procedures, while UART RX VVC would only contain RX specific BFM procedures.
-With this approach the testbench sequencer calls would look like e.g. (assuming both VVCs in this pair are set to instance index 1):
-       |    a. uart_transmit(UART_TX_VVCT, 1, ...)
-       |    b. uart_receive(UART_RX_VVCT, 1, ...)

-    #. | **As shared VVC implementation with usage restricted by user, and multiple VVC instances**
-       | A combined VVC with different VVC instances for different channels e.g. RX and TX.
-The TX instance could e.g. be instance
-         1, and the RX instance could be e.g. instance 2.
-Using this UART VVC with this implementation would look like:
-       |    a. uart_transmit(UART_VVCT, 1, ...)
-       |    b. uart_receive(UART_VVCT, 2, ...)

-    #. | **As shared VVC implementation with GC_CHANNEL generic input**
-       | A combined VVC with the same combined VVC implementation, but separate instances for different channels e.g. RX and TX
-         (both functionalities inside the same leaf VVC).
-The downside of this implementation is that it would be possible to call
-         TX BFM procedures when calling the RX VVC channel.
-Using this UART VVC would look like:
-       |    a. uart_transmit(UART_VVCT, TX, 1, ...)
-       |    b. uart_receive(UART_VVCT, RX, 1, ...)
+The included bitvis_vip_uart implementation uses the following method:

-    #. | **As unique VVC implementation with GC_CHANNEL generic input**
+    *  | **A unique VVC implementation with C_CHANNEL constant**
        | This approach uses unique VVC implementations for each channel, e.g. in uart_rx_vvc.vhd and uart_tx_vvc.vhd, but they
          both share the VVC target parameter, UART_VVCT.
-They both use the GC_CHANNEL generic input to specify their channel, i.e.
+They both use the C_CHANNEL constant to specify their channel, i.e.
          TX or RX.
-This is similar to the method described in example 3, but with restrictions that ensure that e.g. the UART TX
-         VVC can't use the UART RX BFM procedures.
-The included bitvis_vip_uart example is implemented with this method.
+The VVCs have restrictions that ensure that e.g. the UART TX VVC can't use the UART RX BFM procedures.
          Using this UART VVC would look like:
        |    a. uart_transmit(UART_VVCT, TX, 1, ...)
        |    b. uart_receive(UART_VVCT, RX, 1, ...)